-The Model 354A can store and play two independent audio (WAV) files.
+The Model 352A can store and play two independent audio (WAV) files.
 These are called preamble audio files and are loaded into the unit using a USB flash drive.
 This configuration selection determines which of the two files is assigned to a specific pushbutton switch function.

-Program Audio Source Choices are None, Ch 1, Ch 2, Ch 3, and Ch 4.
+Program Audio Source

+Choices are None, Pgm 1, and Pgm 2.

-This selection determines which of the Dante receiver (input) channels is used as the program audio source for its associated Dante transmitter (output) channel.
+This selection determines which of the Dante program receiver (input) channels will be used as the program audio source for its associated Dante transmitter (output) channel.
 For some applications, it's possible that a program audio source will not be assigned to a Dante transmitter (output) channel.
 In this situation, the selection of None would be correct.
 For a typical voice paging application this configuration determines which audio signal would be sent to a paging zone as its background music source.
 For broadcast applications where talent cue (interrupted foldback or IFB) signals need to be created this setting would determine the IFB program audio source.
 A separate configuration setting determines the amount of attenuation that will be applied to the program audio source when the preamble or microphone audio is active.
 Program Audio Dim Choices are 0 dB, 5 dB, 10 dB, 15 dB, 20 dB, and Full Mute.